User37som/https-github.com-dordnung-Stammwiki/Home.md

-Attention, the hole wiki is for the comming version 2.2 (Currently Alpha)
+Attention, the whole wiki is for the comming version 2.2 (Currently Alpha)

 ## For Developers ##